 - Planar magnetic drivers are typically heavier than dynamic drivers.

-- Planar magnetic drivers require a stronger electrical charge to power them up.
+- Planar magnetic drivers require a stronger electrical charge to be powered up.

-Furthermore, since the diaphragm is surrounded by the magnets, the sound waves can only escape through the perforations in the magnets.
-These exist on both sides, meaning that headphones equipped with planar magnetic drivers expel the same audio in both directions – towards your ear and away from it.
-This is why planar magnetic headphones typically feature an opened-back design, which does amazing things for the soundstage but eliminates any notion of sound isolation.
+Furthermore, since the diaphragm is surrounded by magnets, the sound waves can only escape through the perforations in the magnets.
+These exist on both sides, meaning that headphones equipped with planar magnetic drivers expel the same audio in both directions – toward your ear and away from it.

 Full disclosure: closed-back planar magnetic headphones do exist, but they’re few and far between.

-On a more positive note, these headphones don’t suffer from high volume distortion and they typically have a much tighter frequency response.
+On a more positive note, these headphones don’t suffer from high-volume distortion, and they typically have a much tighter frequency response.
 The bass isn’t as punchy as with dynamic drivers simply because the diaphragm doesn’t have as much space to move, but it is more precise.
-Their biggest strength, however, is magnificent sound separation and superb mids.

 Electrostatic drivers are easily the most expensive drivers to manufacture, but they arguably offer the best sound quality.
 They are in some ways similar to planar magnetic drivers, but there’s one key difference: